 - Blockchain versions

 - Blockchain Variants

 - Bitcoin cryptocurrency: Most Popular Application of Blockchain

 - Limitations of Blockchain technology

 - Blockchain is not Bitcoin, but it is the technology behind Bitcoin

-- Bitcoin is the digital token and blockchain is the ledger to keep track of who owns the digital tokens
+- Bitcoin is the digital token, and the blockchain is the ledger to keep track of who owns the digital tokens

-- You can't have Bitcoin without blockchain, but you can have blockchain without Bitcoin.
+- You can’t have Bitcoin without blockchain, but you can have a blockchain without Bitcoin.

 What is a Block?

-A Blockchain is a chain of blocks which contain information.
+A Blockchain is a chain of blocks that contain information.
 The data which is stored inside a block depends on the type of blockchain.

 For Example, A Bitcoin Block contains information about the Sender, Receiver, number of bitcoins to be transferred.

 The first block in the chain is called the Genesis block.
 Each new block in the chain is linked to the previous block.